gbouras13/hybracter_benchmarking/README.md

   * `REAL` - this contains all the actual output for each assembler.
 The following 5 directories will contain the all the raw output with subdirectories for each sample:
     * `HYBRACTER_HYBRID_OUTPUT`
     * `HYBRACTER_LONG_OUTPUT`
-      * Note there will also be a `LAST` subdirectory in the `HYBRACTER_HYBRID_OUTPUT` and `HYBRACTER_LONG_OUTPUT`.
-The output contained in it are the sample, but where hybracter is run with `--logic last`.
-These were mostly done to test the functionality, not so much from a benchmarking perspective.
     * `DRAGONFLYE_HYBRID_OUTPUT`
     * `DRAGONFLYE_LONG_OUTPUT`
     * `UNICYCLER_OUTPUT`